Faithful-Resource-Pack/Docs/pages/textures/f32-texturing-guidelines.md

 Let’s take the sign texture mentioned above as an example.
 It is clear that it uses programmer art textures with very little modifications, and even when these edits exist, they’re simple recolours.
 Thus, this process can be replicated with the Jappa planks in order to make a viable Faithful texture.

 On the contrary, a texture that should NOT be “Jappafied” is blaze powder.
 The number of colours and the shading style make it clear that it was not made by JAPPA, meaning that it can be classified as programmer art.
-One might think of trying to re-interpret the texture using the art style present in other item textures by JAPPA, but one major problem arises – there is no obvious way to do it correctly.
+One might think of trying to re-interpret the texture using the art style present in other item textures by JAPPA, but one major problem arises—there is no obvious way to do it correctly.
 What colour palette should be used?
 How contrasty should the colours be?
 Should the shape be preserved?
 Would the same shading methods be kept?
 Nobody knows for sure, and these assumptions are not for Faithful artists to make.
 As such, this texture, and all the other textures that fall into this category, are to be left as-is, and should be upscaled like any other texture according to the rules mentioned above.

 <img src="/images/textures/f32-texturing-guidelines/keep_progart.png" alt="texture should not be jappafied" class="center">
 <i class="center">Blaze powder, an example of a texture that should not be “Jappafied”.</i>